MicroEJ/docs/ApplicationDeveloperGuide/debuggerProxy.rst

 Principle
 =========

-The MicroEJ debugger proxy is a Java Debug Wire protocol implementation on top of MicroEJ VEE enabling on board debugging.
+The MicroEJ debugger proxy is a Java Debug Wire protocol implementation (JDWP) on top of MicroEJ VEE enabling on board debugging.
 It consists of a TCP server implementing the JDWP protocol and acting as a proxy between the debugger and the VEE running on the board.

 .. figure:: images/debugger_proxy1.png